ant-den/training-tasks/ValidParentheses/README.md

 # Valid Parentheses Checker

-This repository contains a function that determines if a given string of parentheses is valid.
+This code contains a function that determines if a given string of parentheses is valid.
 The function checks for proper matching and order of different types of brackets, including round `()`, square `[]`, and curly `{}` brackets.

 ## Problem Statement